 Advantages of Geothermal Heating The approach of fall signals a prime time to start thinking about heating your home during the cold winter months.
 According to the Department of Energy, the average family in the United States spends roughly $1,900 a year on utility bills.
 Unfortunately, a large portion of that energy is wasted.
 The key to saving energy and money is to search for energy efficient improvements for your home.
 A Abilene geothermal home comfort system uses the abundant source of free solar heat energy stored in the earth.
 It uses a series of pipes (also known as an earth loop) buried in the ground to move that heat into a home during the winter.
 According to the specialists at WaterFurnace, most systems can be easily installed in either new or retrofit situations.
 In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to distribute conditioned air through the Abilene home or business.
 Although the original investment in a geothermal system may be higher than the investment in an ordinary system, the long-term return on that investment ensures it is one worth making.
 The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for a traditional system.
-For most homes, the payments connected with installing the new system will be completely covered by the monthly savings from having an energy-efficient geothermal system.
+In most cases, the monthly savings that an energy-efficient geothermal system offers will surpass any payments related to the installation of the new system.
 In fact, the Environmental Protection Agency (EPA) deems geothermal one of the most efficient heating and cooling systems available.
 Installation of a geothermal system begins with a visit from your Abilene geothermal dealer.
 The dealer will measure your home, compute your heating and cooling needs and evaluate your property to suggest the best location for your loop system.
 If your house doesn't have a preexisting duct system, your geothermal dealer can easily retrofit your home and provide one.
 Once installed, a geothermal system needs less maintenance than an original heating and cooling system and runs more efficiently, delivering an impressive five units of energy for every one unit of electrical energy used.
 That translates to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water expenses.
 Another plus -- geothermal systems don't rely on fossil fuel and emit no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners receive added comfort, improved indoor air quality and less noise as they decrease their carbon footprint.
 To find a geothermal system that suits your needs, contact Southwest Air Conditioning today or talk to one of our experts at [[phone]].